mcserversoft/documentation/docs/faq.md

 If you're running multiple servers make sure they're not using the same port.
 If you're still getting this error restarting your computer will usually resolve it.

-## Is there a mac or Linux version? {#-faq-mac-linux-support}
+## Is there a Mac or Linux version? {#-faq-mac-linux-support}

-No unfortunately there isn't a version for mac.
-MCSS is Windows only.
+MCSS is currently only available on Windows.

 ## Is this 24/7? {#-faq-24-7}

 MCSS runs on your computer.
 As long as it is online, the server is.
-SO yes, if your computer in ON 24/7, the server can be too
+So yes, if your computer in ON 24/7, the server can be too

 ## Is there a way to remote control MCSS ? {#-faq-remote-control}